This is Important

 If you’re luckily enough to be in the top 3 for your gender in any of the races, then you’ll receive a special prize.

-Race photos are expensive, so we have our own photographers and make photos available to you, free, on our own race Facebook page.
-There will be a selection of the best photos on Facebook and Instagram.
+Race photos are expensive, so we have our own photographers and make photos available to you, free, on our photo site.

 Just a few of the sights you might see along the route.